Ranked: the 63 GREATEST chocolate bars of all time

 Shyripa Alexandr/Shutterstock

 Rich with nougat, peanut and caramel, this chocolate treat is the world’s bestselling bar.
-Produced by Mars, Snickers first launched in the US in 1930 and was actually named after the Mars family’s horse.
+Produced by Mars, Snickers first launched in the US in 1930, named after the Mars family’s horse.
 The brand later expanded to the UK and Ireland in 1968, under the name Marathon, before changing its name in 1990 to align with the global brand identity.
 Nowadays, you can find these bars sold around the world.

 Now discover the world's most delicious desserts